sous-chefs/kafka/README.md

 ## Known bugs & limitations

-* No support for Ubuntu/Debian.
+* No support for Ubuntu.
 * Not tested with other RHEL distributions.

 ## License and author